solana-labs/solana/docs/src/developing/programming-model/runtime.md

 - Could execute 1,400,000 BPF instructions, if it did nothing else.
 - Cannot exceed 4k of stack usage.
 - Cannot exceed a BPF call depth of 64.
-- Cannot exceed 4 levels of cross-program invocations.
+- Cannot exceed invoke stack height of 5 (4 levels of cross-program invocations).

 > **NOTE:** Since the compute budget is consumed incrementally as the transaction executes,
 > the total budget consumption will be a combination of the various costs of the